ekazyenereta/Component/README.md

  **Overview**
 ====
-*The Component of this project is designed with Template.*<br> *The added Component and the extracted Component are stored in TemplateReference.*<br>
+*The Component of this project is designed with Template.*<br> *The added Component and the extracted Component are stored in IReference.*<br>

  **Requirement**
 ====